Sustainability at LDI Interiors

 - Total cost

-We make bigger impact when we have solutions that minimize toxins at every price point.
+We make a bigger impact when we have solutions that minimize toxins at every price point.

 - Reducing waste

 Sampling waste and obsolete inventory scrap is minimized with LDI's Print on Demand Print Technology.

 - Avoiding harmful chemicals and improving indoor air quality

 LDI eliminates the use of commonly used chemicals that adversely impact brain development, disrupt hormones, cause cancer and contribute to the spread of infection.

 By specifying LDI Interiors you can not only feel good that you are doing something to help minimize people’s exposure to harmful toxins, you can also feel confident that your product will hold up to heavy-duty commercial use and remain beautiful long after installation.